Vishal-047/Medicare_AI/README.md

 This is a Next.js project bootstrapped with create-next-app.

 Getting Started
+First:
+npm install
-First, run the development server:
+then, run development server:
 npm run dev
 # or
 yarn dev